 Disclaimer: Supplement needs vary on an individual basis.
 Each "person's" unique lifestyle, diet, prescription medications, stresses, genetic predispositions as well as medical conditions must be taken into account when using/recommending supplements.
-Although there are some supplements that have been promoted as healthful for everyone such as, omega 3 fish oils, Vitamin D and Probiotics, even those can interact with medications and be inappropriate with certain medical conditions.
+Although there are some supplements that have been promoted as healthful for most individuals such as, omega 3 fish oils, Vitamin D and Probiotics, even those can interact with medications and be inappropriate with certain medical conditions.
 It is always important to discuss any supplements that you may be taking with your physician to be sure that they are right for you.
+Dietary supplements are not approved by the FDA for treatment of any medical condition and should be used in consultation with your personal health practitioner.

 We provide professional brands and over the counter brand supplements from reputable companies.
 Supplement sales, help to keep our business and your care afloat.
 We thank you for your participation.